tdawes93/arsenal-quiz/README.md

     - The official Jigsaw validator was used and came back with no errors.

 ### Lighthouse Report
-- Lighthouse Reports for the quiz was run for all screen sizes.
+- Lighthouse Reports for the quiz were run for all screen sizes.
 All areas tested: Performances, Accessibility, Good Practices and SEO were reported to be in the good range of 90-100.

 ![Lighthouse Report Desktop](assets/images/readme-images/lighthouse-report.PNG)